-Baton Rouge prepares for severe weather, Wednesday
+BR prepares for severe weather; storms expected to impact area by late afternoon

 BATON ROUGE - Nearly a month after a dangerous ice storm impacted the area, Baton Rouge is once again preparing to withstand severe weather.

-Meteorologists and local officials are warning that a series of storms are likely to make their way into the capital region on Wednesday (March 17) afternoon.
+Meteorologists and local officials are warning that a series of storms are likely to make their way into the capital region on Wednesday (March 17) afternoon, around 3 p.m.

 East Baton Rouge City-Parish offices are closing early and area schools are also following early dismissal protocol due to the impending storms.